KineticPreProcessor/KPP/docs/source/using_kpp/05_output_from_kpp.rst

 It defines how the temporal change of each chemical species depends on all other species.
-For example, :math:`\mathbf{J}(5,2)` shows that :math:`NO_2` (species number 5) is affected by :math:`O` (species number 2) via reaction number R9.
+For example, :math:`\mathbf{J}(5,2)` shows that :math:`NO_2` (species number 5) is affected by :math:`O` (species number 2) via reaction R9.
 The sparse data structures for the Jacobian are declared and initialized in :file:`ROOT_JacobianSP.f90` (or :file:`.F90`).
 The code for the ODE Jacobian and sparse multiplications is in :file:`ROOT_Jacobian.f90` (or